Vic Spencer

 Victor "Vic" Terrell Spencer (born September 23, 1981), also known by his stage name, "Vic Spencer" is an American rapper from Chicago, Illinois.
-He has worked Sean Price, Ghostface Killah, Twista, Roc Marciano, Denmark Vessey, and many other artists/musicians.
+He has worked with Sean Price, Ghostface Killah, Twista, Roc Marciano, Denmark Vessey, and many other artists/musicians.
 In 2017, he was featured on the Twista album Crook County, and Sean Price's album Imperius Rex.
 In April, 2018 he contributed a track on a Denmark Vessey album, produced by Earl Sweatshirt.